SciCatProject/documentation/Ingestor/ingestManual.md

 For particularly important datasets, you may also want to use the parameter &#x2013;tapecopies 2 to store redundant copies of the data.
-To give some numbers, 2–4‰ (2-4 permille) of the tapes get damaged so there is a chance that archiving with only one copy will result in lost data, in very few cases.
+To give some numbers, 0.2–0.4% of the tapes get damaged so there is a chance that archiving with only one copy will result in lost data, in very few cases.
 Keep in mind that archival with redundancy doubles the cost which is billed to the responsible department.